FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 ```

-### DeviceList
+### EquipmentList

-List of devices that are part of a plant.
+List of equipment that are part of a plant.

 ```python
 MASSFLOWCONTROLLER = "Mass flow controller"